DevExpress-Examples/blazor-dxgrid-date-range-filter/README.md

 <!-- default badges end -->
 # Grid for Blazor - How to implement a date range filter

 This example demonstrates how to allow users to filter a column in the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid) by a date range.
 In the example, the filter row displays two [Date Edit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1) components in the **Date** column.
 In the Date Edit components you can set the start and end dates of a date range.
-Once you set both endpoints of the range, the Grid filters the column by the date range.
+Once you set both range endpoints, the Grid filters the column by the date range.

 ![Filter Grid Column by a Date Range](date-range-filter.png)